Military dictatorship in Brazil

-A military dictatorship, sometimes called the Fifth Brazilian Republic, was established in Brazil on 1 April 1964, after a coup d'état by the Brazilian Armed Forces with support from the United States government against President João Goulart.
+The military dictatorship in Brazil (ditadura militar /pt-BR/), sometimes called the Fifth Brazilian Republic, was established on 1 April 1964, after a coup d'état by the Brazilian Armed Forces with support from the United States government against President João Goulart.
 It lasted 21 years, until 15 March 1985.

-The coup was planned and executed by the seniormost commanders of the Brazilian Army and was supported by almost all high-ranking members of the military, along with conservative sectors in society, like the Catholic Church and anti-communist civilian movements among the middle and upper classes.
+The military coup of 1964 was planned and executed by the seniormost commanders of the Brazilian Army and was supported by almost all high-ranking members of the military, along with conservative sectors in society, like the Catholic Church and anti-communist civilian movements among the middle and upper classes.
+The coup was supported by José de Magalhães Pinto, Adhemar de Barros, and Carlos Lacerda (who had already participated in the conspiracy to depose Getúlio Vargas in 1945), then governors of the states of Minas Gerais, São Paulo, and Guanabara, respectively.
+The U.S. State Department supported the coup through Operation Brother Sam and thereafter supported the regime through its embassy in Brasília.
 The military regime, particularly after the Institutional Act No. 5 of 1968, practiced extensive censorship and committed human rights abuses.
 Those abuses included institutionalized torture, extrajudicial killings, and forced disappearances.
 Despite initial pledges to the contrary, the regime enacted a new, restrictive Constitution in 1967, and stifled freedom of speech and political opposition.
 Its guidelines were nationalism, economic development, and anti-communism.

-The military coup of 1964 was supported by José de Magalhães Pinto, Adhemar de Barros, and Carlos Lacerda (who had already participated in the conspiracy to depose Getúlio Vargas in 1945), then governors of the states of Minas Gerais, São Paulo, and Guanabara, respectively.
-The U.S. State Department supported the coup through Operation Brother Sam and thereafter supported the regime through its embassy in Brasília.